-Dr Younan is the director and founder of the Schema Therapy Institute Australia.
-Dr Younan works both in Individual and Group Schema Therapy and was the Director of The Schema Therapy Department at The Victoria Clinic, a private psychiatric hospital in Melbourne, Australia.
-In collaborating with the founders of Group Schema Therapy, Professor Joan Farrell & Ms Ida Shaw, Dr Younan developed an intensive 4-week inpatient program in Group Schema Therapy for Complex Trauma and subsequent outpatient program.
+Rita is the director and founder of the Schema Therapy Institute Australia.
+Rita works both in Individual and Group Schema Therapy and was the Director of The Schema Therapy Department at The Victoria Clinic, a private psychiatric hospital in Melbourne, Australia.
+In collaborating with the founders of Group Schema Therapy, Professor Joan Farrell & Ms Ida Shaw, Rita developed an intensive 4-week inpatient program in Group Schema Therapy for Complex Trauma and subsequent outpatient program.

-Charlotte has worked extensively with adolescent and adult clients in settings including private practice and tertiary counselling.
-She assists clients experiencing a broad range of psychological concerns, and has a particular interest in life adjustments, career transitions, relationship difficulties, body image and eating concerns, emotional regulation and anger management.
+Charlotte has worked extensively with clients in settings including private practice and tertiary counselling.
+She assists clients experiencing a broad range of psychological concerns, and has a particular interest in working with clients experiencing longstanding problematic patterns in their close relationships.
+She also has expertise working with clients struggling with low self-esteem, body image and eating concerns, emotional regulation difficulties, and trauma.

 Charlotte has a warm and collaborative style, and uses a supportive interpersonal approach to encourage clients to explore their experiences without judgement.
 She shares her rationale for treatment and encourages client feedback.